aws-powertools/powertools-lambda-python/docs/upgrade.md

 ## Feature Flags and AppConfig Parameter utility

-???+ info
-    AWS AppConfig deprecated the current API (GetConfiguration) - [more details here](https://github.com/awslabs/aws-lambda-powertools-python/issues/1506#issuecomment-1266645884).
+!!! note "There are no code changes required"

+We replaced `GetConfiguration` API ([now deprecated](https://github.com/awslabs/aws-lambda-powertools-python/issues/1506#issuecomment-1266645884){target="_blank"}) with `GetLatestConfiguration` and `StartConfigurationSession`.

-You must update your IAM permissions to allow `appconfig:GetLatestConfiguration` and `appconfig:StartConfigurationSession`.
-There are no code changes required.
+As such, you must update your IAM Role permissions to allow the following IAM actions:

+* `appconfig:GetLatestConfiguration`
+* `appconfig:StartConfigurationSession`

 ## Idempotency key format